New examples of ballistic RWRE in the low disorder regime: Proof of Theorem

 \subsection{Controlling the fluctuations of $G_U[\vec{d}\cdot e_1](0)$}

-The next step of the proof is to extend the result in \cite[Proposition 3.2]{Sz03}, which gives control on the fluctuations of $G_U[\vec{d}\cdot e_1](0)$, to the $L^2$-setting.
+The next step is to obtain an analogue of the result in \cite[Proposition 3.2]{Sz03}, which gives control on the fluctuations of $G_U[\vec{d}\cdot e_1](0)$, for the $L^2(\PP)$-setting.
 The key to this extension is the following lemma, a variation of Azuma-Hoeffding's inequality incorporating the conditional variance of the underlying martingale difference.

 \begin{lemma} Let $(F_n)_{n \in \N_0}$ be a martingale with respect to some filtration $(\mathcal{G}_n)_{n \in \N_0}$ satisfying $\mathcal{G}_0=\{\emptyset,\Omega\}$.
 If there exist a constant $b > 0$ and a sequence $(v_n)_{n \in \N} \subseteq \R_{\geq 0}$ such that for every $n \in \N$ then for any $u > 0$ one has that